Raghavi-Mohan/Java-Sound-API/README.md

-# Java Sound API Demo
+# Java Sound API Demo - Audio Input/Output streming
 # A program is deloved to record audio throgh laptop's microphone and play it.